Cryptolord100/Cryptolord100/README.md

 - 👋 Hi, I’m @Cryptolord100
-- 👀 I’m interested in making people Buy RealFake bitcoin transaction Tools
+- 👀 I’m interested in making people Buy RealFake bitcoin and Fake Usdt transaction Tools
 - 🌱 I’m currently selling the latest version of the software...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Mail:Cryptolordtech@gmail.com